HuntleyE/processing/README.md

 ```
-This is the code that moves down the tree as decisions are made.
-It gets each value from both left and right and also casts the value to a String.
-If the progressions arrives at the leaf nodes, those values are printed.
+This is the code uses PVectors to get each of the ellipses to rotate using radians.
 ## Built With

 * [Processing](https://processing.org/) - The IDE used

 ## Authors

-* **Billie Thompson**
+* **Emily Huntley**

 ## Acknowledgments